jiaohehu/NPreview/DOC-diagram.md

     These instructions can be used to draw tick markers, i.e., the one that can be found along a number line.

     The length of the tick is default to 0.33 grid unit.
 This is how far it will extend itself away from the point.
 But it can be changed changed by the (ticklength) setting, for example to set to a string of '0.75' will make a 0.75 grid unit long.

     The color of the grid is set to black, unless changed by the (tickcolor) setting, which must follow a MetaPost syntax for colors, i.e., "0.5[red,white]" , etc. The thickness of the line can be changed by setting the (ticksize).
 The default is "1pt".

-  + drawrect
-  + drawparallelgram
-  + drawfullcircle
-  + drawupperhalfcircle
-  + drawlowerhalfcircle
-  + drawlefthalfcircle
-  + drawrighthalfcircle
-  + drawquadrantonecircle
-  + drawquadranttwocircle
-  + drawquadrantthreecircle
-  + drawquadrantfourcircle
-  + drawcirclechord
-  + drawanglearc
-  + drawrightanglearc
-  + drawdot
-  + drawline
-  + drawvdot
-  + drawlvdot
-  + drawuvdot
-  + drawhdot

-    These instructions are being deprecated.

 ## Path expression